kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 - Otherwise check if S is palindrome by using two pointers, as long as there is unmatched character, meaning S is not palindrome, return 2
 - Else meaning S is palindrome, return 1
 ### [973.
 K Closest Points to Origin (Medium)](https://leetcode.com/problems/k-closest-points-to-origin/)
+#### MaxHeap/PriorityQueue
+- condition check when input is empty or input size less or equals than K
+- define a Point class for better comparing
+- Define a MaxHeap by using custom comparator (asking for Kth smaller
 ### [827.
 Making a Large Island(Hard)](https://leetcode.com/problems/making-a-large-island/)
 ### [349.
 Intersection of Two Arrays(Easy)](https://leetcode.com/problems/intersection-of-two-arrays/)
 ### read-n-characters-given-read4